h5bp/create-html5-boilerplate/README.md

 These commands are equivalent and do the following:

-1. Dowloads and installs the latest version of HTML5-Boilerplate
+1. Dowload and install the latest version of HTML5 Boilerplate
+2. Installs dependencies
-2. Bundles site assets and tart a web server using [`parcel`](https://parceljs.org/)
+3. Bundles site assets and tart a web server using [`parcel`](https://parceljs.org/)
-3. Opens a web browser pointed to http://localhost:1234/
+4. Opens a web browser pointed to http://localhost:1234/

 ## Requirements